+Home Museum Wanted Specs Previous Next

 The Nixie Tube Display

 The 500E has ten digits of display, indicated by ten large side-view Nixie tubes.
-The tubes are made by NEC and are type CD-66 tubes.
+The tubes are made by NEC (Nippon Electric Company), and are type CD-66 tubes.
 The CD-66 tube was used in quite a number of Japanese-made calculators, including machines of similar time-frame made by Sharp (the Compet 20) and Toshiba (the Toshiba BC-1411).
 The display is very easy on the eyes, with large 5/8-inch tall digits.
 Each Nixie tube contains the digits zero through nine and a right-hand decimal point.
 The Nixie tubes are retained in a rubber cradle that holds the tubes in place and provides some shock isolation for the delicate tubes.
 Each Nixie is driven by its own display decoder/driver circuit, which takes a 4-bit Binary-Coded Decimal (BCD) digit, and converts it to a 1-of-10 signal that turns on a driver transistor, and allows current to flow to the selected digit.
 For example, if the 4-bit code is 0101 (Binary-Coded Decimal for 5), the digit 5 would light up in the tube.
 This individual per-digit decoding/drive circuitry consumed over 100 transistors just by itself.
 This driver-per-digit design was common on early electronic calculators from many manufacturers, but, while simple, required a lot of components, and thus was costly.
-This method was soon replaced by a concept called multiplexing, whereby there was one decoder circuit, and each Nixie tube was lit for a short period of time, sequentially, sharing the decoder/driver circuit amongst all of the digits in the display.
+This component-heavy display technology was soon replaced by a concept called multiplexing, whereby there was one decoder circuit, and each Nixie tube was lit for a short period of time, sequentially, sharing the decoder/driver circuit amongst all of the digits in the display.
 This would result in what appeared to the human eye as a continuous display, because the digits were strobed quickly enough that the eye didn't notice the scanning process.
 Multiplexing significantly reduced component count and cost.
-The Casio 101E and Commodore 500E were the last of Casio's electronic calculators to use the decoder/driver-per digit design.
+The Casio 101E and Commodore 500E were the last of Casio's electronic calculators to use the decoder/driver per-digit design.

 Commodore 500E Keyboard Detail